 I shook my head.
 Dry words caught on the back of my throat.
 “Adrian’s dead.
 Dr. Vortex… he- oh, gods.
 This can’t be happening!”

-“Vortex took my folks,” I said.
-After all the tears my voice was like sandpaper.
+“Vortex took my parents,” I said.
+My voice was like sandpaper.
 “Their cars are here, so are their cell phones.
-I checked Mom’s office, nothing.”
+I checked Mom’s office, and nothing.”

 “Your parents are safe in my care,” he said.
-“Not very comfortable I’m afraid, but that’s to be expected.
-If you wish for them to be released then-”
+“Not in comfortable quarters I’m afraid, but that’s expected.
+If you wish for their release then-”

 “Give me proof of life,” I said.

-It should have been a simple choice to make, but I hesitated.
+It should have been a simple choice to make.
 Would they blame me if they knew?
-Could Glimmer Girl live with their concern, or their scrutiny?
-It seemed so selfish, but I couldn’t help myself.
+Could Glimmer Girl live with their scrutiny?
+I said nothing.

 The doctor continued.
-“I’ve always been on the level with you, Glimmer Girl, and if you don’t trust my word you can trust my ambition.
-Give yourself to me, and nobody else need be harmed.”
+“I’ve always been on the level with you, Glimmer Girl.
+If you don’t trust my word you can trust my ambition.
+Give yourself to me, and no-one else need come to harm.”